minhpascal/node-ibapi-addon/README.md

 their judgment was in error in adopting any Code of Conduct.

 Many developers like myself take pride in relentlessly pursuing excellence.
-One of the reason why I have my project open source is because I wanted constructive criticism from the software developer community to better my craft.
+One of the reason why I have made my project into open source is because I wanted constructive criticism from the software developer community to better my craft.

 However, I find myself caught in a witchhunt which seeks to stifle the way in